-Vista del Lago High was originally constructed in 2007 and is comprised of 57 classrooms, a black box theater, two gyms, a dance/wrestling room, a pool, synthetic football, and track field, a fieldhouse, baseball and softball fields, multipurpose room/cafeteria, snack bar with accompanied eating area, library, staff lounge, and computer labs.
+Vista del Lago High was originally constructed in 2007 in phases, Phase 1 in 2007, Phase 2 in 2015, and Phase 3 in 2017.
+The school has 101 classrooms, a black box theater, two gyms, a dance/wrestling room, a pool, synthetic football, and track field, a fieldhouse, baseball and softball fields, multipurpose room/cafeteria, snack bar with accompanied eating area, library, staff lounge, and computer labs.
+There was a portable installed in 2015.

-Cleaning Process: An assistant principal works closely with a custodial staff of four to ensure that the school is maintained to provide a clean and safe learning environment.
+Cleaning Process: An Assistant Principal works closely with a custodial staff of four to ensure that the school is maintained to provide a clean and safe learning environment.
 The district governing board has adopted cleaning standards for all schools in the district.
 A summary of these standards is available at the district office for review.